JustinBatchelor/openshift-operators/README.md

 **note:**

-- This helm chart will deploy a clusterissuer when the variable certManager.enabled is set to true.
-The clusterissuer object expects a secret named `cloudflare-api-token` to exist with the key `api-token` in the `cert-manager` namespace
+- This helm chart will deploy a `clusterissuer` object when the variable `certManager.enabled` is set to `true`.
+The `clusterissuer` object expects a secret named `cloudflare-api-token` to exist with the key `api-token` in the `cert-manager` namespace

     ```
     apiVersion: v1